FalsedeerX/VIP-AI-For-Education-Summer/README.md

 - `POST` `api/organize`

     > Organize a chat-id to a specified folder,
     > source and destination information are embeded as `JSON` format.
-    > Sample request content
+    > Sample request content:
     ```json
     {
         "chat_id": "0c3cc39a-18cf-4d94-a1c7-690a58596a0e",